An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics

-\begin{itemize} \item \textbf{Benchmark:} We introduce the first axiomatic benchmark for scientific paper novelty metrics, defining eight fundamental axioms which apply broadly.
-We instantiate this benchmark on ten tasks spanning three domains of AI research; it is metric-agnostic and easily extensible. \item \textbf{Evaluation:} We analyze four existing scientific novelty metrics, showing that none achieves satisfactory performance across all axioms, and that these metrics fail in unique, complementary ways. \item \textbf{Combination:} We demonstrate that combining metrics with per-axiom weighting achieves 90.1\% versus 71.5\% for the best individual metric, validating that the axioms capture distinct aspects of novelty and that the benchmark's axiomatic structure makes this both interpretable and actionable. \end{itemize}
+We make three contributions. \textbf{(1)} We introduce the \textbf{first axiomatic benchmark for scientific paper novelty metrics}, defining three axioms instantiated by behavioral probes, on ten tasks spanning three domains of AI research; it is metric-agnostic and easily extensible. \textbf{(2)} We \textbf{analyze a broad range of existing novelty systems}, showing that none performs satisfactorily across the board, that the systems fail in actionable ways, and that nearly every probe is satisfied by \textit{some} existing system. \textbf{(3)} We show empirically that \textbf{the commonly used correlation with reviewer novelty scores is problematic} despite seemingly being the ideal validation strategy for novelty metrics; the labels themselves are highly confounded with quality.